 Originally from West Virginia, Craig Auge is currently based in Kansas City, Missouri.
 He has exhibited through the U.S. in venues such as Site:Brooklyn and Sulfur Studios in Savannah, GA.
 Local venues include Kiosk Gallery, Vulpes-Bastille, InterUrban Arthouse and Leedy-Voulkos Art Center.
 He has participated in numerous collaborative projects, including Telephone: An International Arts Experiment, and The Billboard Creative Q1 Show in Los Angeles.
-His art has appeared in numerous publications including Art Yellow Book #2, Cut Me Up and The Hand Magazine.
-He was recently an Exchange Fellowship Resident at Elsewhere Museum in Greensboro, NC.
-He is currently a second-term Charlotte Street Foundation Studio Resident in Kansas City.
+His art has appeared in numerous publications including Cut Me Up, The Hand Magazine and New American Paintings.
+He has held residencies at Elsewhere Museum in Greensboro, NC, ON::VIEW in Savannah, GA, Charlotte Street Foundation in Kansas City, and Interurban Arthouse in Overland Park, Kansas.
+He also operates an independent curatorial project Lodger.